 Consequently, accommodations offered by K-12 could differ significantly from those offered in college.
 In some cases, K-12 accommodations are unavailable in college.

-Documentation is the paperwork that provides Disability Services with the information necessary to show that you have a disability.
+Documentation is the paperwork that provides Accessibility Services with the information necessary to show that you have a disability.
 The documentation should provide details regarding how your disability limits your ability to function in an academic setting.
 A person’s disability is diagnosed by a professional qualified to make the diagnosis.
 Documentation should be current.
-See Documentation Guidelines for more clarification.

 MCTC determines accommodations on a case-by-case basis.
 We build those accommodations based on what you tell us and the functional limitations that your professional described in your documentation.